pheeeeee/hypergraph4ts/README.md

 ```train
 python train.py --input-data 'data_name' --node None --degree None --print_computing_time True
 ```
+>📋  Input-data should be one of string \['caiso','traffic','electricity','weather','etth1','ettm1','solar','wind','exchange'] or it should be numpy array of time series data or a list of numpy arrays.

+If it is one of 'caiso','traffic','electricity','weather','etth1','ettm1','solar','wind','exchange', preprocessed data we used for experiments will be used for training.

 Node and degree are hyper-parameter of our model.
 In our actual codes, node can be set specifically as the user wants.
 But for here, node parameter must be either integer or None.